 He Rauru

 He Rauru - the Kaupapa Māori Framework for Western Bay of Plenty District Council is our commitment to ensuring that Te Ao Māori (the Māori worldview) and Mātaraunga Māori (Māori knowledge systems) are reflected in the work that we do.
-It also provides the basis for engaging with Tangata Whenua in a way that is genuine and ensures outcomes that benefit us all.
+It provides the basis for engaging with Tangata Whenua in a way that is genuine and supports us in our objective of growing authentic Te Tiriti based relationships.

 BG